Oppression: Social oppression

 A common conception of social oppression is seen as when a single group in society unjustly takes advantage of, and exercises power over, another group using dominance and subordination.
 This then results in the socially supported mistreatment and exploitation of a group of individuals by those with relative power.
 In a social group setting, oppression may be based on many ideas, such as poverty, gender, class, race, caste, or other categories.

 According to Iris Marion Young, due to its pluralistic character, it is difficult to construct a definition that applies to all forms of oppression.
 Therefore, she argues one should focus on the characteristics different forms of oppression might exhibit or have in common.
-In order to do so, Young develops five characteristics or 'faces' of oppression.
-Each form of oppression possesses at least one of these characteristics which are: exploitation, marginalization, powerlessness, cultural imperialism, and violence.
-Young's conception of oppression does not involve an "active oppressor".
-This means that oppression can occur without people actively oppressing others.
-Specifically, Young argues thatoppression is the inhibition of a group through a vast network of everyday practices, attitudes, assumptions, behaviors, and institutional rules.
+In order to do so, she develops five characteristics or 'faces' of oppression.
+Each form of oppression possesses at least one of the following characteristics: exploitation, marginalization, powerlessness, cultural imperialism, and violence.
+Missing from this conception of oppression is the involvement of an "active oppressor", meaning it can occur regardless of the identification of such individuals.
+Or, in her own words:[O]ppression is the inhibition of a group through a vast network of everyday practices, attitudes, assumptions, behaviors, and institutional rules.
 Oppression is structural or systemic.
 The systemic character of oppression implies that an oppressed group need not have a correlate oppressing group.
 Structural or systemic refers to "the rules that constitute and regulate the major sectors of life such as family relations, property ownership and exchange, political powers and responsibilities, and so on".
-Young's conception of oppression is therefore in contrast with other common notions of oppression, where an identifiable oppressing group is assumed.
-Another example of social oppression given by Young is when a specific social group is denied access to education that may hinder their lives in later life.
+This conception of oppression is therefore in contrast with other common notions of oppression, where an identifiable oppressing group is assumed.
+To illustrate its broadly-encompassing nature, she gives as example a specific social group being denied access to education that may hinder their lives in later life.
 Economic oppression is the divide between two classes of society.
 These were once determined by factors such slavery, property rights, disenfranchisement, and forced displacement of livelihood.
 Each divide yielded various treatments and attitudes towards each group.